davidcalhoun/little-time/readme.md

 [![Build Status](https://travis-ci.org/davidcalhoun/little-time.svg?branch=master)](https://travis-ci.org/davidcalhoun/little-time)
 [![Downloads][downloads-image]][npm-url]

-The motivation behind this project is that I've seen a lot of code that only use a few functions from `moment.js`, which is a great tool.
-The primary use case seems to be time formatting and getting relative times - but to bring in all of `moment.js` just for those few simple functions is too much.
-So here's a tiny alternative - with the same function signatures as `moment.js` for convenience!
+`moment.js` is a great tool, but oftentimes folks only want to bring in a few functions, namely time formatting and relative times (e.g. `5 minutes ago`).
+But to bring in all of `moment.js` just for those few simple functions ends up being a lot of wasted bandwidth and extra processing time the client needs to perform before page load.

+So here's a tiny alternative with just a few essential functions.
+And for convenience, they have the same function signatures as `moment.js`!

 Minimalist Features:
+* Only ~1.5kb gzipped
 * time formatter (e.g. convert 'ddd MMM Do YYYY HH:mm:ss' to 'Fri Aug 5th 2016 16:23:45pm')
 * get the relative time from now (e.g. '10 hours ago')
 * get the relative time between any two times
 * UTC support
-* Only ~1.5kb gzipped

 ## Installation